-The TechAddiction Information and Treatment Service was created in 2005 by clinical psychologist Dr. Brent Conrad - who is currently working at Saint Mary's University and is the owner of Green Leaf Psychological Sevices in Halifax, Nova Scotia (Canada).
+The TechAddiction Information and Treatment Service was created in 2005 by Halifax Psychologist Dr. Brent Conrad - who is currently working at Saint Mary's University and is the owner of Green Leaf Psychological Sevices in Halifax, Nova Scotia (Canada)

 Why was TechAddiction created?

 While working in various community, government, and private organizations I started to notice an increase in the number of clients presenting with difficulties related to excessive internet and video game use - both as primary complaints and as issues secondary to other difficulties (e.g., video game addiction in combination with mood or anxiety disorders).